icgc-argo/argo-metadata-schemas/dictionary/_example_docs/README.md

 ## Example JSON Documents

 This folder contains example JSON documents used for testing.
+Note that TSV files may be used as well if data is more appropriate to be represented in tabular format.

 ### JSON file naming convention